 Your main goal with dieting to drop your cellulite is to focus on lowering insulin, lowering glycemic levels, and lowering inflammation.
 These three are the worst of the bunch and over time not only lead to weight gain but also cellulite (23).

-The best and only true way to lower your glycemic and insulin levels is to go on a low carb diet.
+The best and only true way to lower your glycemic and insulin levels is to go on a low-carb diet.
 Start by cutting out the refined carbs and sugars.
 You don’t necessarily have to go on a keto diet to do this.
 Try to get your carbs from vegetables instead of sugar and processed foods.

 Intermittent Fasting has been found to improve both glycemic and insulin resistance (24).
 Try fasting in the morning and drink coffee with Keto Elevate in it.
 This supplement contains the same ketones you’d produce on the keto diet.
-These ketones signal for your body to burn body fat (25).
+These ketones signal for your body to burn fat stores (25).

 Consuming a high protein diet will also increase your lean muscle mass (26).
 It’s going to be hard to continue to build muscle if you’re not getting enough protein in your diet.
-Eating a high protein diet will strengthen your collagen fibers in your skin.
+Eating a high protein diet will strengthen the collagen fibers in your skin.
 If you have trouble getting enough protein try taking a low-carb protein shake too.

-Workout Plan to Get Rid of Butt Cellulite
+Exercises to Get Rid of Butt Cellulite

-It might sound a little crazy but adding in some massage to reduce the appearance of your cellulite.
+It might sound a little crazy but add in some massage to reduce the appearance of your cellulite.
 Studies have found massaging areas impacted by cellulite significantly smoothed the skin structure (27).
 Foam rolling strengthens your fascia which is the connective tissue surrounding your whole body.
 If your fascia is weak or too tight it’ll lead to an increased appearance of cellulite (28).

 You don’t have to go out and find a massage therapist to accomplish this.
-Regular foam rolling of areas like your hips, glutes and thighs may help reduce the orange peel.
+Regular foam rolling of areas like your hips, glutes, and thighs may help reduce the orange peel.
 Stretching these areas afterward could also reduce cellulite.

 You need to lift heavier weights if you’re looking to build muscle.
 Don’t worry you won’t end up looking like a bulky bodybuilder especially if you haven’t lifted weights before.
 If you don’t have access to weights then doing bodyweight exercises will be a good start.
 Don’t be surprised if you don’t “lose weight” since you’ll be losing fat and adding lean muscle.
 Use a smart scale and girth measurements to track your progress instead.

-Then it’ll be wise to add in specific exercises that’ll target your butt.
+Then it’ll be wise to add specific exercises that’ll target your butt.
 Now, spot reduction isn’t going to work very well for getting rid of your cellulite.
 But doing these exercises will build lean muscle mass in your butt which will help to “fill out” your skin.
 This is critical since you could get loose skin after you continue to lower your body and lose weight.

 1-legged Hip Thrusts